greg-ynx/NexusDownloadFlow/README.md

 ## Auto-clicker is not clicking

-Open an issue [here](https://github.com/greg-ynx/NexusDownloadFlow/issues/new), and if possible, give the scenario in which you had this issue, which version of NDF you are using and provide a screenshot of your logs or the contents of your current `nexus-download-flow-logs.log` file.
+Open an issue [here](https://github.com/greg-ynx/NexusDownloadFlow/issues/new), and if possible, give the scenario in which you had this issue, which version of NDF you are using and provide a screenshot of your logs or the contents of your current `{date}_ndf.log` file.

 ## Credits